Dictionary » Adjective Words » Timid Meaning, Definition, Synonyms and Antonyms

 Etymology

-The word ‘Timid’ originates from the Latin word timidus, meaning “fearful” or “afraid,” which stems from timere, “to fear.”
-It entered the English language in the early 16th century.
+The word ’Timid’ originates from the Latin word timidus, meaning “fearful” or “afraid,” which stems from timere, “to fear.”
+It entered English in the early 16th century; the sense has since evolved to describe a cautious or reserved temperament as well.

 Example Sentences